USS Wisconsin (BB-64) and Asbestos

 Please Contact Us with any questions or comments.

-The battleship USS Wisconsin (BB-64) served in World War II, the Korean War, and the Gulf Wars.
+The battleship USS Wisconsin (BB-64) is an Iowa class battleship that served in World War II, the Korean War, and the Gulf Wars.
 The many men and women aboard the USS Wisconsin served their country, but they were put at risk in return.
 Asbestos on the ship exposed service members and led to a diagnosis of mesothelioma, asbestosis, and other respiratory conditions in some veterans.

 About the USS Wisconsin

 The USS Wisconsin was ordered in 1940 and built at the Philadelphia Naval Shipyard between 1941 and 1943.
 She launched in December of 1943 and was commissioned in 1944.

 The USS Wisconsin was 887 feet long, could travel at 35 miles per hour, and displaced 52,000 tons when loaded with equipment, fuel, and men.
 The full complement of officers and men carried by the Wisconsin numbered 1,921.